Deivitto/eth-bogota-hackhaton/README.md

 Push Protocol is the communication protocol of web3.
 Push protocol enables cross-chain notifications and messaging for dapps, wallets, and services tied to wallet addresses in an open, gasless, and platform agnostic fashion.
 The open communication layer allows any crypto wallet / frontend to tap into the network and get the communication across.

-### **APWine**

-Maybe add yield derivatives for the cowswap orders?

-A yield derivatives layer for decentralized finance.
-Unlock future yield and receive it in advance.
-Fix interest rates on your investments or trade yield.Embrace the modularity of the protocol to build novel yield strategies, bots, or interfaces for the APWine community.

 ### **Superfluid**

 Since we're doing something related to DeFi, including streams could be interesting...
 Dunno.

 Superfluid is the leading asset streaming protocol that enables Web3 native subscriptions, salaries, and rewards for DAOs and crypto-native businesses.
 Superfluid streams transfer value in a constant flow over time between wallets in a non-custodial and permissionless manner.
 Superfluid Protocol can be used to describe cash flows and execute them automatically on-chain, over time, and in a non-interactive way.
 Money streams are programmable, composable, and modular, allowing developers to build custom applications on top of the protocol.
 No capital is locked up, and all inflows and outflows are netted in real-time at every block without consuming any gas.
 Ongoing streams can be forwarded as they are received to both wallets and applications, eliminating delays and drastically increasing capital efficiency.

-### **ENS**

-For sign ins?
-We should at least look at it.

-The Ethereum Name Service (ENS) enables you to have a cross-platform web3 username and profile, to simplify crypto payments for any blockchain, and decentralized websites.
-ENS supports .ETH names natively, as well as importing DNS names you already own.
-ENS is integrated in over 300 services, including wallets, dapps, and browsers.

-### **TheGraph**

-Is there a way we can just integrate subgraphs into this?
-Don't think so...
-But you should think about it.

-The Graph is an indexing protocol for organising and efficiently accessing data from blockchains and storage networks.
-The Graph has been running a hosted service since January 2019 with over 2,300 subgraphs deployed for Web3 and DeFi applications built on Ethereum and IPFS, like Synthetix, Uniswap, Aave, Balancer, Gnosis, Aragon, and more.

 ### **Autonomy**